VerKWer/kafka-latency/README.md

 ## Run
 First, make sure that Kafka is up and running in the desired configuration.
-Then, from the `kafka-latency` directory, where you built the project, simply call `java -jar build/libs/kafka-latency.jar`
+Then, from the `kafka-latency` directory, where you built the project, simply call `java -jar build/libs/kafka-latency.jar`.

 ## Runtime Parameters
 By default, the local hostname is used as the bootstrap server for kafka (with port 9092).
-If your setup is different (e.g. if you're running the latency test on a machine that is not part of the Kafka cluster), then simply call
+If your setup is different (e.g. if you're running the latency test on a machine that is not part of the Kafka cluster), then set
 `export KAFKA_BOOTSTRAP_SERVERS=...`
 before running the jar-file.
 The value of this variable is a comma-separated list of bootstrap servers plus port for Kafka.
 So, for example,